Jesús A. Villamor: Battle of Zablan Field

 General Douglas MacArthur (left) is shown pinning a Distinguished Service Cross on Villamor for heroism in the air.

 Eight hours after the attack on Pearl Harbor on December 8, 1941 10:00 am PST, bombers and fighters of the Imperial Japanese Army and Navy took off from Takao Airbase in Japanese-held Formosa and targeted sites around Baguio and Iba Airfield in Zambales, with a second wave attacking Clark Air Base and Naval Station Sangley Point.
 The next day, the FEAF's capabilities were crippled with half of its air assets destroyed, with the Japanese losing only seven aircraft in the two-day raid, giving them practical air superiority over northern Luzon.

 With the FEAF crippled, the 6th Pursuit Squadron at Nichols Airfield was one of the remaining units available to meet the enemy.
 At 11:30 am on December 10, while the unit was having lunch, general quarters was sounded, and the PAAC would have its baptism of fire.
 Capt.
-Villamor, along with Lieutenants Godofredo Juliano, Gerónimo Aclan, Alberto Aranzaso, and José Gozar, met another wave of Mitsubishi G3M bombers and Mitsubishi A6M Zero fighters over the skies of Zablan Airfield and nearby Pasig with their Boeing P-26 Peashooters.
+Villamor, along with Lieutenants Godofredo Juliano, Gerónimo Aclan, Alberto Aranzaso, and José Gozar, met another wave of Mitsubishi G3M "Nell" bombers and Mitsubishi A6M Zero fighters over the skies of Zablan Airfield and nearby Pasig with their Boeing P-26 Peashooters.

 Capt.
 Villamor was first to take off and meet the attackers, only to find himself greatly outclassed by the better Japanese fighters.
 A Japanese Zero gave chase, and Capt.
 Villamor manoeuvred his aircraft to shake off his opponent.
 He dove his P-26 and hugged the treetops of the Marikina Valley and even flew under high-tension wires.
 The Japanese pilot gave up the chase thinking he had hit the ground.
 Capt.
 Villamor then pulled up only to find himself being pounced by another Japanese Zero.
 He swung his aircraft on a vertical left bank, putting it on a stall but training his guns towards a face-to-face engagement with the enemy.
 The Japanese pilot was surprised by the manoeuvre, but Capt.
 Villamor was able to fire at the wings of the Zero, which burst into flames.
 This was the first confirmed kill by the PAAC.

 Despite the disadvantage, Capt.
 Villamor and his squadron was credited with four kills – one Mitsubishi G3M bomber and three Mitsubishi A6M Zeros.
 Two kills were credited to Villamor.
 Upon landing his aircraft, Capt.
 Villamor was met by the Philippine Army Chief-of-Staff, Gen. Basílio Valdés, who asked of him if he was afraid the whole time, with Capt.
 Villamor confirming he was.